node-class-may-2023/ComIT_Node/browserapi.md

 * The window object has a property called **onload**
 * The **onload** property is an `event handler` for the `load event of a Window`, XMLHttpRequest, img element, etc
 * This event is fired when the resource has loaded
-* Suscribing to this event we can make sure that the document or elements are loaded before we reference them from our JavaScript code
+* Subscribing to this event we can make sure that the document or elements are loaded before we reference them from our JavaScript code

 **example:**
 ```js